-Section 4.3 - Surplus Property Items which are no longer needed by sites or departments should be set aside in an area that is accessible by the warehouse truck for pick-up and return to Inventory Control.
-Please complete a form B-64 for this move and send the completed form to Inventory Control for who will arrange to have the items picked up.
-These items may then be re-distributed to another site, if still usable, or may be placed in the annual surplus property sale if the items cannot be used within the district.
+Section 4.3 - Surplus Property Items which are no longer needed by sites or departments should be set aside in an area that is accessible by the warehouse truck for possible pick-up and transfer to another site.
+Please complete a Surplus Property Disposal Request Form for your surplus item(s) and send the completed form to Purchasing Department who will contact you to discuss next steps (i.e., transfer, auction, disposal, etc).
+These items may then be re-distributed to another site, if still usable, or may be donated or placed in a surplus property sale if the items cannot be used within the district.
 Items may not be disposed of at the school site unless first approved by the Facility, Maintenance & Operations and Purchasing Departments.

 Section 4.4 - School Physical Inventories Physical inventories are conducted on a regular basis by Inventory Control and include items with a value exceeding $500.00.
 Location data will be updated as a result of these inventories.